-Close up photo of shunt jumper "S1" (shown in the normal, "NC", or Normally Closed position)
+Close up photo of shunt jumper "S1" (shown in the normal, "NC" position)

 Once the contents of the non-volatile RAM have been cleared remove the jumper from the "NO" terminals and re-install it on the terminals marked "NC".
 Note: Failure to re-install the jumper on the "NC" terminals will prevent operating power from being applied to the non-volatile RAM at boot up, and the motherboard will be unable to initialize.
-The only location that these 'boot failure' error messages will appear is on the rear-panel RS-232 port, which was discussed previously.
-The only symptom visible from the front panel will be the rotating Omnia logos becoming stationary after boot up, and not being replaced by the menu and meter screens (see below).
+The only location that these 'boot failure' error messages will appear is on the rear-panel RS-232 port, discussed previously.
+The only symptom visible from the front panel will be the rotating Omnia logos becoming stationary and not being replaced by the menu and meter screens (see below).